-each jurisdiction.
+plans and procedures as well as long-range planning and development activities of each jurisdiction.
+Action Worksheet Name of Jurisdiction: Richland R-IV Risk / Vulnerability Problem being Mitigated: Risks/vulnerabilities associated with not regularly reviewing and updating the mitigation plan and incorporating mitigation activities into emergency operations plans and procedures as well as long-range planning and development activities of each jurisdiction.
+Hazard(s) Addressed: All Hazards Action or Project Action/Project Number: 3.3.1 Name of Action or Project: Re-evaluate the hazard mitigation plan and merge with other community planning activities.
+Action or Project Description: Re-evaluate the hazard mitigation plan, merge with other community planning activities and documents and incorporate hazard mitigation into the long-range planning and development activities of the county.
+Applicable Goal Statement: Promote education, outreach, research and development programs to improve the knowledge and awareness among the citizens and industry about hazards they may face, their vulnerability to identified hazards, and hazard mitigation alternatives that can reduce their vulnerabilities Estimated Cost: \$3,500 - \$4,500 Benefits: Losses avoided by implementing this action include injuries and/or casualties, property damages, loss-of-function/displacement impacts, and emergency management costs/community costs.
+Plan for Implementation Responsible Organization/Department: School Superintendent, Board of Education Action/Project Priority: 21 - High Priority Timeline for Completion: On-going Potential Fund Sources: Grants, local general revenue funds, private donations of cash, goods, or services.
+Local Planning Mechanisms to be Used in Implementation, if any: LEOP, Hazard mitigation plan, district budget, capital improvement plan, school crisis management plan Progress Report Action Status Report of Progress In Progress/Continue in Plan Update Where applicable, hazard mitigation goals &actions have been incorporated into the LEOP & school crisis management plan.
+As local officials become familiar with mitigation & understand how it fits within other planning activities, this will continue to expand.

+Action 4.1.1: Participate in joint meetings of different organizations/agencies for mitigation related planning.

 Action Worksheet

 Name of Jurisdiction: Richland R-IV

 Risk / Vulnerability

-Problem being Mitigated: Risks/vulnerabilities associated with not regularly reviewing and updating the mitigation plan and incorporating mitigation activities into emergency operations plans and procedures as well as long-range planning and development activities of each jurisdiction.
+Problem being Mitigated: Lack of synergy/communication among organizations/agencies for mitigation related planning.

-Hazard(s) Addressed: All Hazards
+Hazard(s) Addressed: All hazards

 Action or Project

-Action/Project Number: 3.3.1
+Action/Project Number: 4.1.1

-Name of Action or Project: Re-evaluate the hazard mitigation plan and merge with other community planning activities.
+Name of Action or Project: Participate in joint meetings of different organizations/agencies and continued communication on mitigation.

-Action or Project Description: Re-evaluate the hazard mitigation plan, merge with other community planning activities and documents and incorporate hazard mitigation into the long-range planning and development activities of the county.

-Applicable Goal Statement: Promote education, outreach, research and development programs to improve the knowledge and awareness among the citizens and industry about hazards they may face, their vulnerability to identified hazards, and hazard mitigation alternatives that can reduce their vulnerabilities
+Action or Project Description: Participate in joint meetings of different organizations/agencies for mitigation related planning.

+Applicable Goal Statement: Strengthen communication and coordinate participation between agencies, stakeholders, jurisdictions, and the public to create widespread interest in mitigation.

-Estimated Cost: \$3,500 - \$4,500
+Estimated Cost: Unknown

 Benefits: Losses avoided by implementing this action include injuries and/or casualties, property damages, loss-of-function/displacement impacts, and emergency management costs/community costs.

 Plan for Implementation

 Responsible Organization/Department: School Superintendent, Board of Education

-Action/Project Priority: 21 - High Priority
+Action/Project Priority: 27 - High Priority

 Timeline for Completion: On-going

-Potential Fund Sources: Grants, local general revenue funds, private donations of cash, goods, or services.
+Potential Fund Sources: Grants, local general revenue funds, and private donations of cash, goods, or services.

-Local Planning Mechanisms to be Used in Implementation, if any: LEOP, Hazard mitigation plan, district budget, capital improvement plan, school crisis management plan
+Local Planning Mechanisms to be Used in Implementation, if any: Hazard mitigation plan, LEOP, school crisis management plan

 Progress Report

 Action Status In Progress/Continue in Plan Update

-Report of Progress Where applicable, hazard mitigation goals &actions have been incorporated into the LEOP & school crisis management plan.
-As local officials become familiar with mitigation & understand how it fits within other planning activities, this will continue to expand.

-Action 4.1.1: Continue to encourage joint meetings of different organizations/agencies for mitigation related planning.

-Risk Problem being Mitigated: Lack of mitigated: Hazard(s) Addressed: All hazard(s) Addressed: Action/Project Number: 4.1.1 Name of Action or Encourage continuation or Project: Continuation or Project Continuation or Proj nd R-IV Problem being Mitigated: Hazard(s) Addressed: Action/Project Number: Action or Project: Action or Project Continuous organization: Applicable Goal Statement: Lack of mitigated: All hazer Action Action Streng agencies widespread to the mitigate of mitigate and mitigate of mitigate and mitigate organization. / Vulnerability Mitigat Hazard(s) Addressed: Action/Project Number: Action or Project: Action or Project Description: Applicable Goal Statement: Mitigat Action Action Action Action or Project Continuorgania Streng agenci widesp , valio ability Hazard(s) Addressed: Action/Project Number: Action or Project: Action or Project Description: Applicable Goal Statement: All haz Action Action or Continuous Con of synergy/communication among organizations/agencies for Action/Project Number: Action/Project Number: 4.1.1 Name of Action or Encour continue Action or Project Continue Action or Project Continue Applicable Goal Statement: Streng agenci widesp tion related planning.
-Action/Project Number: Name of Action or Encourage continuation Action or Project Continuation Description: Applicable Goal Statement: Streng agencial widespoons Name of Action or Project: Action or Project Continuorganiza Applicable Goal Statement: Streng agenci widesp on or Project Project: continue Action or Project Description: organize rage joint meetings of different organizations/agencies and ued communication on mitigation.
-Statement: agenci widesp ue to encourage joint meetings of different zations/agencies for mitigation related planning.
-Estimated Cost: Unkno then communication and coordinate participation between ies, stakeholders, jurisdictions, and the public to create pread interest in mitigation.
-OTIMIO wn Benefits: casual s avoided by implementing this action include injuries and/or ties, property damages, loss-of-function/displacement s, and emergency management costs/community costs. for Implementation Responsible Organization/Department: I Superintendent, Board of Education Action/Project Priority: 27 - H ligh Priority Timeline for Completion: On-goi ing s, local general revenue funds, and private donations of goods, or services.
-Local Planning d mitigation plan, LEOP, school crisis management plan Prog gress Report gress/Continue in Plan Update an on-going activity that has been embraced by local ency responders.
+Report of Progress This is an on-going activity that has been embraced by local emergency responders.
 Region I Fire Chiefs meet regularly.
-The
+The Region I SEMA area coordinator holds quarterly meetings throughout the six-county region, including in Pulaski County.
+This program could benefit from a more coordinated, focused effort to bring different agencies together to specifically discuss mitigation issues - especially school districts.

-Action 4.1.2: Continue to encourage joint training (and drills) between agencies, public and private entities (including schools/businesses).
+Action 4.1.2: Participate in joint training (and drills) between agencies, public and private entities (including schools/businesses).